patst/process-lectures-042020/exercises/cardealership/process-app/README.md

 7. There is a form to create a new car contract in the browser at http://localhost:8080/index.html .
 The form does not yet call the process engine to create the process instance.
 The call needs to be implemented in the Javascript file at `src/main/resources/static/create_contract.js`.
 There are two links.
-One is the CamundaBPM API description and the other links shows an example how to call a REST API with Javascript.
+One is the CamundaBPM API description and the other link shows an example how to call a REST API with Javascript.